JardaniWorld/alx-low_level_programming/0x08-recursion/README.md

-This code prints the length of a string
+This code computes the factorial of a number